-Cash and investments increased by \$4,842,764, mostly as a result of governmental funds revenues being in excess of expenditures of \$3,464,495 plus the large increase in accounts payable of \$608,758 at year end.
-The accounts payable increase almost entirely the result of timing of payments to other schools for reimbursement of services.
-Total capital assets decreased by \$328,924 as a result of depreciation expense exceeding current year capital additions.
-Accrued payroll and other loabilities were \$188,914 more than in the previous year due to the timing of payroll expenses near year end.
-The \$361,124 increase in unearned revenue is primairily the result of increases in grant dollars from state Medicaid and mental health supporting services funding that were received in advance of incurred expenses.
+Cash and investments increased by \$1,979,541, mostly as a result of governmental funds revenues being in excess of expenditures of \$2,315,853 plus the large increase in unearned revenue of \$774,840 at year end.
+The accounts payable decrease of \$514,969 is almost entirely the result of timing of payments to other schools for reimbursement of services.
+Total capital assets decreased by \$567,638 as a result of depreciation expense exceeding current year capital additions.
+Accrued payroll and other liabilities were \$56,036 less than in the previous year due to the timing of payroll expenses near year end.
+The increase in unearned revenue is primarily the result of increases in grant dollars from state Medicaid and mental health supporting services funding that were received in advance of incurred expenses.

-Net pension liability and the related deferred inflows and deferred outflows of resources experienced quite significant swings during the year.
-Net pension liability increased by \$15,064,762, pension related deferred outflows increased by \$6,304,810, and pension related deferred inflows decreased by \$7,730,312.
-This is almost entirely the result of pension assets having a loss on investment of 4.18% during the year; 80% of these losses have been deferred to be recognized as expenses over the next four years; and the amortization of prior year deferred pension expenses combined with the reclassification of prior excess earnings caused the significant decrease in the pension deferred inflow amounts.
+Net pension liability and the related deferred inflows and deferred outflows of resources experienced significant swings during the year.
+Net pension liability decreased by \$4,946,870, pension related deferred outflows decreased by \$2,398,710, and pension related deferred inflows increased by \$3,312,283.